7.0 Camera deployment#

 An unobstructed FOV of at least 5 m wide and 10 m long is ideal for capturing wildlife images in most cases.
 To achieve this desired FOV, ensure that the camera is detecting motion 5 m in front of the camera, at both 0 m and 0.5–1 m heights (Figure 7).

-This may require repTOC_surv_guidelines_table_ae objects (e.g., rocks, logs) and/or trimming or removing vegetation that interferes with the visibility of the target area (or is likely to in the future).
+This may require repositioning the camera to avoid large objects (e.g., rocks, logs) and/or trimming or removing vegetation that interferes with the visibility of the target area (or is likely to in the future).
 These objects may block areas within the camera’s FOV and reflect the flash, making it more difficult to detect animals at night.
 Trimming or removing vegetation will also minimize the likelihood of false triggers (i.e., blank images (no wildlife or human present) that can occur because of blowing vegetation).
 False triggers will drain batteries and fill SD cards and increase the time to process images.

 Important considerations with respect to FOV include: